cypress-io/cypress/CONTRIBUTING.md

 $ yarn workspace @packages/server add --dev my-new-dep1
 ```

-Alternatively, you can directly add the dependency to the corresponding `package.json`.
+Alternatively, you can directly add the dependency to the corresponding `package.json` and run `yarn`.

 #### Tasks